The AT&T Issue Brief Library

 NATIONAL SPEAKERS BUREAU

 As part of our efforts to bring first-hand stories about the dangers of smartphone use while driving to audiences around the country, AT&T works with StopDistractions.org to connect with people affected by distracted driving crashes with schools, conferences, conventions and media to talk about these life-changing events.
-The National Speakers Bureau includes hundreds of advocates around the country who have also contributed to AT&T's two documentaries, available here and here , and national advertising campaigns.
+The speakers bureau includes hundreds of advocates around the country who have also contributed to AT&T’s two documentaries and national advertising campaigns.

-In an effort to further drive behavior change, we focus on digital and social media through the voice of influencers and our Twitter handle, @ItCanWait .
+In an effort to further drive behavior change, we focused on digital and social media through the voice of influencers and our Twitter handle, @ItCanWait.
+The handle launched in July 2014 and has garnered more than 133,000 followers to date.

 TECHNOLOGY AND INNOVATION PROGRAMS

 AT&T has tapped into its innovation programs to help drive the It Can Wait movement.
-The AT&T DriveMode app is designed to curb the urge to text while driving and emerged from an employee's submission to The Innovation Pipeline.
+The AT&T DriveMode app to curb the urge to text while driving emerged from an employee’s submission to The Innovation Pipeline.
 In 2014, the AT&T DriveMode app became available for iPhone users – making it the first free no-texting-while-driving application offered by a major U.S. wireless carrier that works on the iPhone.
-This iPhone launch helped drive adoption of the application, which has been downloaded over 8 million times.
+This app launch helped drive adoption of the application resulting in more than 3 million downloads by year end.

-Since 2010, AT&T has engaged over 265,000 of its employees to help spread the word through outreach in their local communities.
-Through internal communications and websites, we've encouraged employees to take the pledge and discuss the issue.
-Our employees have given presentations about the It Can Wait campaign to more than 1,500 schools, and they continue to hold It Can Wai t community events and activations.
+Over the years, AT&T has engaged its 280,000 employees to help spread the word through outreach in their local communities.
+Through internal communications and websites, we’ve encouraged employees to take the pledge and discuss the issue.
+Our employees have given presentations about the It Can Wait campaign to more than 1,500 schools and they continue to hold It Can Wait community events and activations.
 To date, more than three-quarters of AT&T employees have taken the pledge.
-In 2016, employees also participated in an online pledge competition to secure pledges from people in their communities.
-The contest winner received $5,000 to contribute to an organization with a distracted driving program.

 DOCUMENTARY AND ADS